 - Try different shades and hues of the color.
 A cream cashmere sweater or cardigan, leather jacket or a wool blazer.

-- While you can wear leather in summer, it’s typically considered a cold season material.
-A leather coat in a milk shade looks so posh in spring.
+- While you can wear leather in spring and summer, it’s typically considered a cold season material.
+A leather coat in a milk shade looks so posh also in fall and winter.